A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: Conclusions and outlook

 In this work, we introduce a novel spectral physics-based operator learning method called Spectral Physics-Informed Finite Operator Learning (SPiFOL).
 This method is trained in a purely physics-informed manner, without relying on any ground truth data to build a general elasticity surrogate model.
-SPiFOL is designed to map microstructure topologies to their corresponding strain fields by minimizing a physical loss function that represents mechanical equilibrium in Fourier space, under a given macroscopic strain.
+SPiFOL is designed to map 2D or 3D microstructure topologies to their corresponding strain fields by minimizing a physical loss function that represents mechanical equilibrium in Fourier space, under a given macroscopic strain.
+In the finite deformation case, SPiFOL is designed to map various macroscopic deformation gradients applied to a given microstructure to their corresponding full-field mechanical solutions.

 The physical loss function is constructed using the finite operator learning methodology, where the output function is discretized on a fixed domain—in this case, in Fourier space.
 This approach avoids the need for automatic differentiation, which is commonly used when building physical loss functions.
 By employing the definition of the Lippmann-Schwinger operator in Fourier space, SPiFOL computes gradients with almost no additional computational cost.
 This results in training costs that are comparable to conventional data-driven operator learning methods, such as the FNO.
 Moreover, our results demonstrate that the accuracy of the proposed SPiFOL methodology surpasses that of purely data-driven FNOs.
-Specifically, the FNO architecture in SPiFOL achieves a maximum relative error of $2\,\%$ and a relative average error below $0.3\,\%$.
+Specifically, the FNO architecture in SPiFOL achieves a maximum relative error of $2\,\%$ and a relative average error below $0.3\,\%$ for the same class of microstructures.